Last substantive edit: December 26, 2019

 - Trader Joe’s olive oil wraps and/or Trader Joe’s vegetable biryani (these play the role of bread/rice, but they also have oil and some vegetables mixed in).

 - My own prepared mixed vegetables: these include eggplant, bell peppers (capsicum) (green and one other type, which could vary between red, yellow, and orange), and tomatoes.
+Starting in 2019, I also started including carrots and spinach, though I don’t include them each time.
 They are prepared with olive oil, salt, turmeric powder (haldi) and cumin seeds (zeera).
 The flavor, color, and liquidity come primarily from the tomatoes and the turmeric (the tomatoes push the gravy to red, and the turmeric pushes in a more yellow direction).
 The concoction is pretty tasty but requires minimal cooking skills.

 On weekdays, I have either one home meal in the morning and one in the evening, or just one home meal in the evening.
-On Saturdays, I have one home meal in the morning.
-On Sundays, I might break into three meals instead of two, and keep the meals a bit smaller.
+On Saturdays and Sundays, as well as any weekdays that I am at home, I usually break into three meals, with each meal being slightly smaller.

-I take Vitamin B supplements (primarily for B12, one tablet a day) and Vitamin D supplements (one tablet of 1000 IU per day).
+I take Vitamin B supplements (primarily for B12, one tablet a day) and Vitamin D supplements (one tablet of 2000 IU per day, 250% the daily value).
 I generally take them with my morning home meal.
+I am not too strict about taking it every day but may compensate by taking multiple Vitamin D supplements on some days.

 The total weekly quantities, all purchased from Trader Joe’s, downtown Berkeley are: